 Of All Things, How Did We End Up Debating the Country’s Name?

+The ‘India’ vs. ‘Bharat’ debate dominating social media discourse in the country is forcing us to ask: what’s in a name?

 “What’s in a name?
-That which we call a rose, by any other name, would smell as sweet,” goes the famous Shakespeare line from Romeo and Juliet.
+That which we call a rose, by any other name, would smell as sweet,” goes William Shakespeare’s immortal line from the famous Romeo and Juliet.
 The Indian saying — “Naam bada ya kaam?
 (It’s one’s work that matters, not their name)” — means the same.
-Yet, with the ‘India’ vs. ‘Bharat’ debate dominating social media discourse in the country — polarizing political parties and individuals alike — one is bound to wonder how, of all things in the world, we ended up debating the name of our country.
+Yet, with the ‘India’ vs. ‘Bharat’ debate dominating social media discourse in the country — polarizing political parties and individuals alike — one is bound to wonder how, of all things in the world, we ended up debating the name of our country more than 75 years after its independence.

 Triggered by a G20 invite referring to the country’s President as “President of Bharat,” the controversy has spawned a number of speculations: is the ruling party intent on changing the country’s name in the next session of the Parliament?
 If so, is this a reaction to the opposition bloc — formed recently by 26 political parties — naming itself ‘Indian National Developmental Inclusive Alliance (I.N.D.I.A)’?
 Is the language on the invite a politically-driven attempt to do away with colonial nomenclature?
-Or, are we simply making a mountain out of a molehill?
+Are we simply making a mountain out of a molehill?

 While questions abound, two extremely pertinent facts remain rather unexplored.
 One, ‘India’ isn’t nearly as colonial a term as many netizens would like to believe; yes, it bears a foreign, anglicized twist, but at its core, it’s derived from the name of the river Sindhu — or Indus, as it’s known.
 It’s a river that is credited with facilitating the development of India’s first civilization by serving a steady supply of water and fertile soil for irrigation.
 The country’s national anthem — that states, “Punjab, Sind, Gujarat, Maratha…” — refers to that, too.